ldsouza/ldsouza.github.io/_posts/2017-01-30-disable-office-365-group-creation.md

 Some organizations may want to have a governance plan in place first and may want to restrict which users can create groups in Office 365.
 Below are the steps you can take to disable the creation of Office 365 Groups in your tenant.

-### 1) Install Azure AD PowerShell Module and Online Services Sign-In Assistant.
+### Install the Azure AD PowerShell Module and the Online Services Sign-In Assistant.

 Download and install the Preview version of the Azure AD PowerShell module.